 If your disease comes back after treatment (recurrent CLL) or doesn’t respond to initial treatment (refractory CLL), you may receive additional treatment.
 If you had a good response to initial treatment and the response was long lasting, your doctors may treat you with the same drugs; otherwise, you will likely be treated with different drugs.

 People with CLL often receive supportive care for symptoms and problems related to the disease and its treatment.
 For example, to prevent or treat infections you may be given antibodies, antibiotics, vaccines, and anti-viral drugs.
 Transfusions, steroids, and drugs that stimulate the immune system may be used to treat low blood counts that are common in CLL.

 Some people with a lot of CLL cells may have problems with circulation.
 Leukapheresis—treatment to lower the number of leukemia cells—may be used prior to chemotherapy or targeted therapy to immediately treat this circulation problem as well as to prevent tumor lysis syndrome.
 Tumor lysis syndrome is caused by the breakdown of large numbers of tumor cells, which release substances into the bloodstream that may damage the kidneys, heart, and liver.
 It can occur when people with a lot of leukemic cells are first treated with chemotherapy or targeted therapy.
 Doctors that specialize in treating leukemia are well aware of this potential complication and have methods to reduce the risk.

-For some people, taking part in a clinical study may be the best treatment choice.
-At any time, SCCA has studies ongoing that are evaluating new treatments for CLL.
-Be sure to ask your doctor if a clinical study is right for you.
-For more information about participating, see our patient guide to clinical studies.
+For some people, taking part in a clinical trial may be the best treatment choice.
+At any time, SCCA has clinical trials ongoing that are evaluating new treatments for CLL.
+Be sure to ask your doctor if a clinical trial is right for you.
+For more information about participating, see our patient guide to clinical trials.